 This meant that in some cases, cracks had appeared in his neighbours homes and even door frames shifted inside their house, so the doors would not open!

-You can also imagine the sort of people who live in these posh streets not taking too kindly to their peace and tranquility being ruined by years and years of noisy building work, often for people so rich they hardly ever use their home.
+You can also imagine the sort of people who live in these posh streets not taking too kindly to their peace and tranquillity being ruined by years and years of noisy building work, often for people so rich they hardly ever use their home.

 Are there danger’s in building downwards?